xapp-ai/documentation/help/live-chat/overview.md

 The live chat feature enhances customer engagement by enabling real-time interaction.
 Users can seamlessly jump into a live conversation with a customer on the website, either to actively participate or to observe the AI handling the interaction.
 This functionality is accessible from both desktop and mobile devices, ensuring flexibility and responsiveness.

-## Receiving a Live Chat Invitation
+## Receiving a Live Chat Notification

 1. **Email Notification**